37 documents you may encounter during your Employment Tribunal claim (and what they mean)

 9. List of Issues

-If possible, this should be agreed with the Respondent along with the Agenda for Case Management, and then sent to the Tribunal as an enclosure to the Agenda.
+If possible, a List of Issues should be agreed with the Respondent along with the Agenda for Case Management, and sent to the Tribunal as an enclosure to the Agenda.

 10. Witness statement

-A witness statement is a document, usually signed, from someone who has witnessed events, setting out their evidence in their own words.
-You may draft your own witness statement for your Employment Tribunal case, which will set out what happened and might refer to other documents that form part of the evidence (such as emails that you sent or received at the time of the incident(s)).
+You may draft your own witness statement for your Employment Tribunal case, which will set out what happened and might refer to other documents that form part of the evidence (such as emails that you sent or received at the time of the incident(s).
 Witness statements may also be used in grievance or disciplinary investigations.

 11. Chronology